 What Is Personal Property Coverage?

-What does personal property coverage cover?
+What does personal property coverage include?

 Commonly covered belongings